The Apologist‘s Bookshelf

 Each episode, I feature a key book on topics like the existence of God, the historical evidence for Jesus, science and Christianity, or the reliability of the Bible.
 These are the books that have earned a permanent place on my apologetics bookshelf—and I want to share them with you.

-Person of Interest | The Apologist's Bookshelf
+The Ambassador's Guide to Mormonism | The Apologist's Bookshelf

 I’m Gary Zacharias, a professor of English, avid reader, and passionate follower of Jesus Christ.
 This podcast is for anyone curious about the intellectual foundation of the Christian faith.